Please reach out to us if you would like to join the team!

 Honors Thesis Scholar

 Brooke's honors thesis focused on the effects of mowing on the blooming phenology of weedy Symphyotrichum species in central Oklahoma, and the pollinator species that forage on this plant.
-Prior to beginning her honors thesis, she was also a member of the early spring pollinators team, where she contributed to the first publication out of the Hung Lab:
+Prior to beginning her honors thesis, she was also a member of the early spring pollinators team, where she contributed to the first publication out of the Hung Lab: Woody flowering plants support early-spring pollinators in urban greenspaces.

-Abbygail Tan (2021-2022)
+Abbygail Tan (2021-2023)

 Undergraduate Research Associate